To PURCHASE A TICKET VISIT EVENTBRITE:

-This September Okwu ID are offering a 4 week short course which will aim to teach you Igbo in a fun and relaxed way.
+This September Okwu ID is offering a 4-week short course which will aim to teach you Igbo in a fun and relaxed way.

 The standalone classes will be centred around a single topic and students will be taught words, phrases and dialogue that can be used in everyday conversation.

 - WEEK 4: Travel

 Students will be given a chance to practice and develop skills focusing on listening and speaking (some reading and writing will be taught too!).

 Each class will feature a 10-15 min talk on aspects of Igbo culture ranging from the importance of the Oji (Kola Nut) to Igbo folklore.

 Learning Igbo: FUNNY INSULTS !!
 Pt.1